Publication Date: September 14, 2008

 When 16-year-old Katniss's young sister, Prim, is selected as District 12's female representative, Katniss volunteers to take her place.
 She and her male counterpart Peeta, are pitted against bigger, stronger representatives, some of whom have trained for this their whole lives. , she sees it as a death sentence.
 But Katniss has been close to death before.
 For her, survival is second nature.

 I had no idea what to expect when I first opened The Hunger Games.
-All I knew was that 12 year olds attempt to kill each other.
+All I knew was that 12-year-olds attempt to kill each other.
 As I got further in the same phrase kept popping into my head "this is fucked up!" like "Survivor" on crack, and crack is whack.

-Right about here I should be giving a description of the novel but lets face it, unless you've been living under a rock you know the storyline, and until this afternoon I was.
+Right about here I should be giving a description of the novel but let's face it unless you've been living under a rock you know the storyline, and until this afternoon I was.

 I had previously been warned that once I picked up The Hunger Games I would not be able to put it down.
 They were correct.
 Even though it was an incredibly nice day out I practically had to be dragged outside to go for a walk.
-Eventually, I was unable to use "but I'm at a good part" any more and was exposed to that bright ball in the sky.
+Eventually, I was unable to use "but I'm at a good part" anymore and was exposed to that bright ball in the sky.

 I think the perfect word to describe the novel is wow.
 It was an emotional roller-coaster that I didn't want to get off.
-From the time Katniss Everdeen, volunteers herself for the event in her sister's steed to holding hands with her companion Peeta, my heart went out to her.
+From the time Katniss Everdeen, volunteers herself for the event in her sister's stead to holding hands with her companion Peeta, my heart went out to her.
 She has spunk, there is no other way to put it, despite the obstacles that come her way she stays true to herself and I admired her for that.